About the League

-The League of Women Voters of Hamilton-Wenham has worked for more than 40 years to maintain a strong democracy through informed and active citizen participation.
-Locally, we sponsor an annual Candidates' Night, promote voter registration, and study and educate the community about local issues.
-Monthly board meetings are open to all members.
+The League of Women Voters of Hamilton-Wenham has worked for more than 50 years to maintain a strong democracy through informed and active citizen participation.
+Locally, we sponsor an annual Candidates' Night, promote voter registration, study and educate the community about local issues, and hold an annual Civics Bee.
+Monthly Steering Committee meetings are open to all members.

 Other League Organizations

 Our local League is part of both a state and national network.
 Our members are also members of:

 Nationally, the League has chapters in over 1,000 communities, with 100,000 members, both women and men.
 Members of the League of Women Voters of Hamilton-Wenham receive emails from the LWVUS and the LWV Massachusetts and a monthly email from the local League.